 The real purpose of the group is to recruit new people and take their money.
 Not, as was initially offered, to change the world.
 And recruiting is a very important part of the members tasks.
 The member will typically be 'trained' how to get people interested in the group.
 Lies, deception and trickery are made to seem acceptable in recruiting new people because it is, after all, for their own benefit!
 "Look how happy you are!" the member is told.
 "If they join, they will be that happy, too, so it's worth doing whatever to get them in."
 In this way the members are tricked into changing their morals and ethics, although the members are oblivious to these modifications.

-You will find an extensive list of cult characteristics here.
+You will find an extensive list of cult characteristics here and an explanation of what the manipulative leader says to catch and keep people.

 A destructive cult is a group that has an all powerful leader (or group of leaders) who is judge and jury and answers to no one.
 They make the rules, they change the rules and whatever they say goes.